-A TTL compatible signal must be provided to pin 3 of the power and signal connector to drive the laser.
+A TTL compatible signal must be provided to pin 4 to drive the laser.
 Output power can be controlled from 0 to 100% (CW Mode) by pulse width modulation of the input signal.
 The electrical requirements for the modulation signal are as follows: